Liberal Party (Sudan)

-The Liberal Party, at first called the Southern Party and later the Southern Liberal Party, was formed in the Anglo-Egyptian Sudan before the Sudan became independent in January 1956.

-Until the military coup of November 1958 the Liberals were one of the main parties representing the Southern Sudan constituencies in parliament.
+The Liberal Party, at first called the Southern Party and later the Southern Liberal Party, was formed in Anglo-Egyptian Sudan before Sudan became independent in January 1956.
+Until the military coup of November 1958 the Liberals were one of the main parties representing the southern Sudanese constituencies in parliament.

 Foundation

 The Southern Sudanese Political Movement was founded in 1951 by Stanislaus Paysama, Abdel Rahman Sule and Buth Diu.
 In 1952 it changed its name to the Southern Party.
 As of 1953 the party leaders were Benjamin Lwoki, Chairman, Stanslaus Paysama, Vice Chairman, Buth Diu, Secretary General and Abdel Rahman Sule, Patron of the party.

-The objectives were to work for complete independence of Sudan, with special treatment for the south.
+The objectives were to work towards the complete independence of Sudan, with autonomy given to the south.
 The party was officially registered in 1953.
-At first it had widespread support from the southern intelligentsia and from the bulk of the people in the south of Sudan.
+At first it had widespread support from the southern intellectuals and from the bulk of the people in the south of Sudan.

 In the November 1953 national elections, most candidates in the south ran on the Southern Party platform, some were independent and five ran on the National Unionist Party (NUP) platform.
 Nine candidates were elected for the Southern Party, supported by three independent candidates.
 Most of the newly elected southern MPs traveled on the same boat to Khartoum, and agreed to come together under one banner.
 This was only a loose alliance, with constant disputes about leadership and policy.